RL-JIT/Data_Training/10 R Studio Data Analysis/hotel_booking_instructions.md

 <details>
 <summary><b>  Questions for Learners 2</b></summary>
-- How many missing values are there in the `children` column before and after filling them?
+- How many missing values are there in the `children` column before and after filling them?  <br>
-- Why might you choose to fill missing values with the median instead of the mean?
+- Why might you choose to fill missing values with the median instead of the mean?  <br>
-- What data type is the `hotel` column after conversion?
+- What data type is the `hotel` column after conversion?  <br>
-- What data type is the `arrival_date_year` column after conversion?
+- What data type is the `arrival_date_year` column after conversion?  <br>
-- How many duplicate rows were found and removed?
+- How many duplicate rows were found and removed?  <br>
-- What criteria did you use to remove outliers in the `adr` column?
+- What criteria did you use to remove outliers in the `adr` column?  <br>
 </details>

 <details>